Canine Head Shakes

 Canine head shakes can be caused by a variety of factors, ranging from medical issues to behavioral problems.
 Some common causes include ear infections, allergies, neurological disorders, and even anxiety or fear.
-In some cases, the cause may be unknown.
+In some cases, the cause could be unknown.
 It’s important to consult with your veterinarian if your dog has head shaking symptoms in order to determine the underlying cause and develop an appropriate treatment plan.

 Symptoms of Canine Head Shakes